kodekloudhub/certified-kubernetes-administrator-course/managed-clusters/eks/README.md

 ## Set up access and join nodes

-To use our cluster, we will use AWS CloudShell which gives us a terminal inside the AWS Console that has most of the tools we need pre-configured.
-Open CloudShell by [clicking here](https://us-east-1.console.aws.amazon.com/cloudshell/home?region=us-east-1)

 Do the following at the CloudShell command line

 1. Create a KUBECONFIG for `kubectl`